juanluisbaptiste/docker-postfix/README.md

 * `DOMAIN` Override origin domain.
 If not set, defaults to base domain of server hostname.

+* `ALLOW_DOMAINS` Discard all emails with exception to recipient domain specified in space delimited list of domains.

 To use this container from anywhere, the 25 port or the one specified by `SMTP_PORT` needs to be exposed to the docker host server:

     docker run -d --name postfix -p "25:25"  \